pyokagan/pycsdl2/docs/source/api/video.rst

 .. data:: SDL_WINDOW_FULLSCREEN

-   Flag to create a fullscreen window.
+   The window is fullscreen.

 .. data:: SDL_WINDOW_OPENGL

-   Flag to create a window usable with OpenGL context.
+   The window is usable with an OpenGL context.

 .. data:: SDL_WINDOW_SHOWN

-   Flag to create a visible window.
+   The window is visible.

 .. data:: SDL_WINDOW_HIDDEN

-   Flag to create a hidden window.
+   The window is hidden.

 .. data:: SDL_WINDOW_BORDERLESS

-   Flag to create a window with no window decoration.
+   The window has no window decoration.

 .. data:: SDL_WINDOW_RESIZABLE

-   Flag to create a resizable window.
+   The window is resizable.

 .. data:: SDL_WINDOW_MINIMIZED

-   Flag to create a minimized window.
+   The window is minimized.

 .. data:: SDL_WINDOW_MAXIMIZED

-   Flag to create a maximized window.
+   The window is maximized.

 .. data:: SDL_WINDOW_INPUT_GRABBED

-   Flag to create a window with grabbed input focus.
+   The window has grabbed input focus.

 .. data:: SDL_WINDOW_INPUT_FOCUS

-   Flag to create a window with input focus.
+   The window has input focus.

 .. data:: SDL_WINDOW_MOUSE_FOCUS

-   Flag to create a window with mouse focus.
+   The window has mouse focus.

 .. data:: SDL_WINDOW_FULLSCREEN_DESKTOP

-   Flag to create a window that is exclusively fullscreen -- setting the display mode to match the window dimensions.
+   The window is exclusively fullscreen -- the screen display mode is set to match the window dimensions.

 .. data:: SDL_WINDOW_FOREIGN

-   Flag to signify that the window was not created by SDL.
+   The window was not created by SDL.

 Window Events
 ~~~~~~~~~~~~~